 Along with the infinite possibilities of cameras as a monitoring tool comes an enormous amount of data in the form of hundreds of thousands of images.
 Each of the 72 cameras monitored by Dr. Tom Hart, his students (including myself until February 2017) and collaborators takes an image ranging from every hour to every minute daily, throughout the entire year.
 In order to turn this massive database of information into a data set, which can be used to answer hypotheses, the team has developed a citizen science webpage to crowd source data collection.

 The data is then compared to my own personal annotations as a gold standard to measure the accuracy of the citizen science annotations.
-Since the website’s launch, over one million images to date have been annotated by at least 2-10 users each, which has immensely sped up the data extraction process.
-Collaborators in Dr. Andrew Zisserman’s lab (Department of Engineering Science, University of Oxford) are also using volunteers’ annotations to create an algorithm, which automates the extraction of data from colonial seabird images using computer vision techniques.
+Since the website’s launch, over 700,000 images to date have been annotated by at least 2-10 users each (50,000 registered volunteers), which has immensely sped up the data extraction process.
+Collaborators in Dr. Andrew Zisserman’s lab (Department of Engineering Science, University of Oxford) used these volunteers’ annotations to create an algorithm, which automates the extraction of data from colonial seabird images using computer vision techniques.

 Monitoring colonies over space and time

-Using time-lapse images, I have studied the winter site fidelity of gentoo (Pygoscelis papua), chinstrap (Pygoscelis antarcticus), Adélie penguins (Pygoscelis adeliae) at multiple sites across the Southern Ocean.
-In addition, the cameras have provided information on the timing of distinct periods during the breeding period (eg. arrival and departure dates, hatching dates, incubation period, guard and post-guard periods) over multiple sites (up to 17) and years (up to 4), allowing for the study of patterns in phenology over space and time.
+Using time-lapse images, I studied the winter site fidelity of gentoo (Pygoscelis papua), chinstrap (Pygoscelis antarcticus), Adélie penguins (Pygoscelis adeliae) at multiple sites across the Southern Ocean.
+In addition, the cameras provided information on the timing of distinct periods during the breeding period (eg. arrival and departure dates, hatching dates, incubation period, guard and post-guard periods) over multiple sites (up to 17) and years (up to 4), allowing for the study of patterns in phenology over space and time.
 By following individual nests throughout a breeding season, the cameras provide information on chick feeding rates and breeding success, which highlight vulnerable colonies and species.
 Links to these papers can be found on the Publications page.